eXascaleInfolab/PyExPool/README.md

 			If onstart() raises an exception then the job is completed before been started (.proc = None) returning the error code (can be 0) and tracing the cause to the stderr.
 			ATTENTION: must be lightweight
+			NOTE:
-			NOTE: can be executed a few times if the job is restarted on timeout ondone  - a callback, which is executed on successful completion of the job in the CONTEXT OF THE CALLER (main process) with the single argument, the job.
+				- It can be executed several times if the job is restarted on timeout
+				- Most of the runtime job attributes are not defined yet ondone  - a callback, which is executed on successful completion of the job in the CONTEXT OF THE CALLER (main process) with the single argument, the job.
 Default: None
 			ATTENTION: must be lightweight